 What can you do with a biology degree?

-Wabash graduates have pursued a range of careers with a biology major: Dentist, Optometrist, Pharmaceutical Sales, Orthodontist, Family Physician, High School Science Teacher, Pediatrician, Financial Analyst, Environmentalist, College Admissions, Surgeon, Universal Banker, Radiologist, Science Writer, Executive Chef, Plastic Surgeon, Chemist, Ophthalmologist, Aquaculture Operations Manager, Acupuncturist, Attorney, Medical Communications, CEO Tech Center, Business Analyst, College Professor, Industrial Sales, FBI, Anesthesiologist, Medical Marketing, Pastor, Foundation President, Neonatologist, Mortgage Banking, Chiropractor, Psychologist, Conservation Officer, Environmental Scientist, and Architect.
+Wabash graduates have pursued a range of careers with a biology major: Dentist, Optometrist, Pharmaceutical Sales, Orthodontist, Family Physician, High School Science Teacher, Pediatrician, Financial Analyst, Environmentalist, Surgeon, Radiologist, Science Writer, Plastic Surgeon, Chemist, Ophthalmologist, Aquaculture Operations Manager, Acupuncturist, Attorney, Medical Communications, CEO Tech Center, College Professor, Industrial Sales, FBI, Anesthesiologist, Medical Marketing, Foundation President, Neonatologist, Chiropractor, Psychologist, Conservation Officer, and Environmental Scientist.